valyu-network/valyu-did/Valyu-DID-Method.md

 - **Verification Method**: The document specifies a Secp256k1VerificationKey2018 as its verification method, with the public key provided in hex format.
 This key is under the control of the user's DID.
 - **Authentication**: Utilizing the aforementioned verification key (#pk1), this section ensures the user can be cryptographically verified when accessing their data within the valyu network.
 - **Assertion Method**: The user DID uses the verification key (#pk1) for generating zk-proofs.
-- **Key Agreement**: The document establishes a key agreement protocol using the X25519KeyAgreementKey2019.
-The public key for this protocol is also provided in hex format.
-This mechanism ensures secure communications and encrypted exchanges between the user and other entities on the valyu network.
+- **Key Agreement:** Establishes an X25519 key agreement protocol to facilitate secure, encrypted communication and data transfer between the data object and authorized parties.

 ---
 An example of a data DID Document: